-Spike would eventually become a member of the U.S. Marine Corps and work 35 years for Prudential Insurance Company.
+Spike would eventually become a Sargeant in the U.S. Marine Corps and work 35 years for Prudential Insurance Company.
 He credits his days on the ball fields and courts to helping him achieve success in life:

 "I was involved in sports from high school right through the sandlot leagues.
 I was very fortunate to be in sports, I think it made me a better person.
 It was also great training in the Marine Corps."

-Spike and Josephine Doyle have been married for more than 67 years and still enjoy watching the Pittsburgh Pirates on television.
-Both of them are Andrew McCutchen and Josh Harrison fans.
+Spike and Josephine Doyle had been married for more than 70 years and still enjoyed watching the Pittsburgh Pirates on television.
+Both of them at the time of this broadcast were big Andrew McCutchen and Josh Harrison fans.